 At the following meeting on August 19th, Chief Carlson requested permission to withdraw the previously submitted petition, asking for the purchase of certain fire apparatus.
 The request of the Chief was granted.

-Following the withdrawal of the petition, the village clerk, John Graney, read a lengthy resolution that was prepared by the village attorney S. Jay O’Hart and was prefaced by the following statement: Petition subscribed by more than twenty five electors of the Village of Depew, qualified to vote on a proposition authorizing the borrowing of money to pay for village improvements of purchase of fire engines and apparatus to extinguish and prevent fires and dated August 19, 1918.
+Following the withdrawal of the petition, the village clerk, John Graney, read a lengthy resolution that was prepared by the village attorney S. Jay O’Hart and was prefaced by the following statement: Petition subscribed by more than twenty-five electors of the Village of Depew, qualified to vote on a proposition authorizing the borrowing of money to pay for village improvements of purchase of fire engines and apparatus to extinguish and prevent fires and dated August 19, 1918.

 After some informal discussion in reference to the petition, Trustee Charles Crommett with a second from Trustee George D. Illig, moved to proceed to borrow monies to purchase new fire engines for the extinguishing and preventing fires within the Village of Depew.
 The resolution further went on to state, that the village board was impressed with the conviction of the petitioners that the apparatus now in use was obsolete and inefficient.
-The exigencies of the case render it imperative, expedient and necessary that new and modern fire engines shall be purchased to extinguish and prevent fires in the Village of Depew.
+The exigencies of the case render it imperative, expedient, and necessary that new and modern fire engines shall be purchased to extinguish and prevent fires in the Village of Depew.
 A bond resolution was also submitted in the amount of $15,000, to fund the purchase of the equipment and a permissive referendum was scheduled on September 19, 1918, which would allow the village board to purchase the motorized fire apparatus.

 As the time grew closer for the referendum, the campaign to educate the village taxpayers on the issue of motorized apparatus continued in the pages of the Depew Herald.
-The next article that appeared dealt with the driving and operating of the new proposed apparatus.
+The next article that appeared dealing with the driving and operating of the new proposed apparatus.

 The driving and taking care of the proposed fire trucks would be done by a selected number of men from each company in which house a truck was stationed, the same method other towns and villages, which have a whole volunteer fire department would be used in this village.

-The method used in towns and villages having motor driven fire apparatus where all members are volunteers, five or six members of each company are trained or taught to operate and drive the motor trucks.
+The method used in towns and villages having motor-driven fire apparatus where all members are volunteers, five or six members of each company are trained or taught to operate and drive the motor trucks.
 No other members are allowed to try in any manner to operate or drive the fire apparatus trucks.

-In the villages and towns of Medina, Albion, Westfield, Cheektowaga and our neighboring Village of Lancaster, these methods are now in use and are working successfully.
+In the villages and towns of Medina, Albion, Westfield, Cheektowaga, and our neighboring Village of Lancaster, these methods are now in use and are working successfully.
 There is no reason why the fire department in this village cannot operate and drive these motor trucks in the same method.

-Each fire company in the two houses where a motor truck has been proposed have eight or more members who either drive commercial motor trucks or have an automobile of their own.
+Each fire company in the two houses where a motor truck has been proposed has eight or more members who either drive commercial motor trucks or have an automobile of their own.
 These men are willing to do their best in driving these new proposed fire trucks.

-Much has been said by some people in this village that these proposed motor driven fire trucks would not receive proper care, attention and be driven by every Tom, Dick or Harry.
+Much has been said by some people in this village that these proposed motor-driven fire trucks would not receive proper care, attention and be driven by every Tom, Dick, or Harry.
 This impression is wrong.
 Because the department is composed of all volunteers is no reason why new apparatus will not receive proper care, attention and be properly driven.

 It is an unfair and unjust attitude to the members of the local fire department.
-It’s members have at all times responded to their call to duty regardless of time, day or night, sunshine or winter storm and severe weather, lose time from their work or business, suffer injuries, such as bruises and burns, loss of sleep, soiled clothing, endangering their lives to protect your property from destruction by fire.
-Does this then prove that they are willing and anxious to take care of any improved apparatus that the taxpayers may give them to better their fire fighting conditions and as well improve your own protection?
+Its members have at all times responded to their call to duty regardless of time, day or night, sunshine or winter storm and severe weather, lose time from their work or business, suffer injuries, such as bruises and burns, loss of sleep, soiled clothing, endangering their lives to protect your property from destruction by fire.
+Does this then prove that they are willing and anxious to take care of any improved apparatus that the taxpayers may give them to better their fire fighting conditions and as well improve their own protection?